montrehack/montrehack.github.com/index.md

 ## When

-Monday August 17th from 6pm to 9pm (followed by drinks at Bénélux)
+Monday September 21st from 6pm to 9pm (followed by drinks at Bénélux)

 ## How